2000calories/flutter_easy_rich_text/README.md

-The EasyRichText widget provides a easy way to use RichText when you want to use specific style for specific word.
+The EasyRichText widget provides an easy way to use RichText when you want to use specific style for specific word.

 This widget split string into multiple TextSpan by defining a <pattern,TextStyle> Map;